dawnl3ss/Lets-Freerun/README.md

 # Lets-Freerun
-Lets-Freerun is a free and opensource website which gather a lot of parkour spots around the world.
+Lets-Freerun is my own website which gather a lot of parkour spots around the world.
+Currently under development...